huggingface/datasets/docs/source/about_dataset_load.rst

 1. :func:`datasets.DatasetBuilder._info` is in charge of defining the dataset attributes.
 When you call ``dataset.info``, 🤗 Datasets returns the information stored here.
 Likewise, the :class:`datasets.Features` are also specified here.
 Remember, the :class:`datasets.Features` are like the skeleton of the dataset.
 It provides the names and types of each column.

 2. :func:`datasets.DatasetBuilder._split_generator` downloads or retrieves the requested data files, organizes them into splits, and defines specific arguments for the generation process.
 This method has a :class:`datasets.DownloadManager` that downloads files or fetches them from your local filesystem.
 Within the :class:`datasets.DownloadManager`, there is a :func:`datasets.DownloadManager.download_and_extract` method that accepts a dictionary of URLs to the original data files, and downloads the requested files.
 Accepted inputs include: a single URL or path, or a list/dictionary of URLs or paths.
-Any compressed file types like tar, gzip and zip archives will be automatically extracted.
+Any compressed file types like TAR, GZIP and ZIP archives will be automatically extracted.

    Once the files are downloaded, :class:`datasets.SplitGenerator` organizes them into splits.
 The :class:`datasets.SplitGenerator` contains the name of the split, and any keyword arguments that are provided to the :func:`datasets.DatasetBuilder._generate_examples` method.
 The keyword arguments can be specific to each split, and typically comprise at least the local path to the data files for each split.